Projected Holstein-Primakoff boson representation of quantum spins for spin wave theory: Projected HP boson representation for single-spin operators

 We now discuss the relations and differences between our results and some previous works in this direction.
 Ref.~\cite{JPhysAMathGen.32.6687} also tried to implement the exact projection and expressed the spin and quadrupole operators as infinite series of normal-ordered terms, but did not get the succinct form and the solution to all series coefficients.
 Ref.~\cite{PhysRevResearch.2.043243} and Ref.~\cite{10.21468/SciPostPhys.10.1.007} represented $\sqrt{1-\hat{n}/2S}$ and thus $\hat{S}_\pm$ as finite series of normal-ordered terms, which had been suggested before\cite{RevModPhys.63.1} albeit without normal-ordering.
-These finite series for $\hat{S}_\pm$ match our low order terms and have correct matrix elements on physical states with $n\leq 2S$, but they also have nontrivial matrix elements on unphysical states.
+These finite series for $\hat{S}_\pm$ match our low order terms and have correct matrix elements on physical states with $n\leq 2S$, but they also have nontrivial matrix elements on unphysical states. \CR{For example, $\hat{S}_-$ for $S=1/2$ is represented by $(\hat{\boson}^\dagger -\hat{\boson}^\dagger\hat{\boson}^\dagger\hat{\boson}^\nd)$ in Ref.~\cite{PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007}, this operator acted on unphysical $|n=2\rangle$ state will produce $-\sqrt{2}|n=3\rangle$ instead of a vanishing result. }

 All of these works\cite{JPhysAMathGen.32.6687, PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} did not provide the exact series for the projection operator $\hat{P}_S$ given here, and Ref.~\cite{PhysRevResearch.2.043243, 10.21468/SciPostPhys.10.1.007} did not consider the projection effect on $\hat{S}^\HP_z=S-\hat{n}$.
 It will be clear later in Sec.~\ref{sec:FM-Applications} that $\hat{P}_S$ and projected $\hat{S}_z^\Proj$ are important for getting the correct boson interaction terms.
 For example, the HP representation for an FM Ising coupling term $-\hat{S}_{i,z}\hat{S}_{j,z}$ is $-(S-\hat{n}_i)(S-\hat{n}_j)$, whose apparent ground state would be an unphysical state with boson numbers $n_i,n_j\to +\infty$.